 It also serves as a reminder card for when their second dose is due.

-Government ministers have been very careful to point out that this card is not a ‘vaccination passport’, which are currently being evaluated by a panel of experts.
+Government ministers have been very careful to point out that this card is not a ‘vaccination passport’, which is currently being evaluated by a panel of experts.
 However, as they are likely to lead to individuals being excluded from activities and services, it is unlikely that vaccination passports will be considered for use within the UK.

-Vaccine passports are likely to place additional pressure on individuals if they believe services would be withheld should they decline.
+Vaccination passports are likely to place additional pressure on individuals if they believe services would be withheld should they decline.
 This is deemed to be unethical in the UK.
 It would expose those who do not inoculate themselves to stigma and discrimination.

 To summarise, holidays in the UK are unlikely to be affected.